Chinese Culture University: The Hwa Kang Museum

+Athletics

-CCU is well known in Taiwan for the martial arts programs offered at the Yang Ming Shan campus.
+CCU offers martial arts programs on the Yang Ming Shan campus.
 The CCU Judo team is internationally competitive and a number of members have won their division in both national and international tournaments.
 The CCU Martial Arts Department also offers courses in Japanese ju jitsu, aikido and kung fu.

+The CCU baseball program was established in 1964, in the second year of the school's history.